Watch a free trial online jazz piano class May 29, 1:30-2:45 Eastern.

 Text - Resources: Support your learning with extensive resources including detailed handouts, musical examples, backing tracks, and reference videos.

 The #1 reason to enroll:

 Showing up for a class is a commitment.
 It means making time, facing your fears, and taking actual steps to achieve your piano-playing goals.
 People who study in an organized course tend to take their learning seriously.
-Assignments and expectations from a benevolent teacher moves you forward on your creative music making journey.
+Assignments and expectations from teacher who is sincerely interested in your progress moves you forward on your creative music making journey.

 Play a basic arrangement without music of Has Anybody Seen My Gal?
 (Five Foot Two, Eyes of Blue).

 May 29, 1:30 - 2:45 pm Eastern.
 Compare to your time zone.